By Devon Birdsong | Pounding The Rock (PtR), 2025-12-28 22:52:44

 The USSR took opportunities to showcase its self-proclaimed superiority very seriously.
 Other nations, not so much.

-In modern terms, the Russians were an equivalent to the free-spending Los Angeles Dodgers, and Fisher — the Moneyball Oakland A’s.
+In modern terms, the Russians were an equivalent to the free-spending Los Angeles Dodgers, and Fischer — the Moneyball Oakland A’s.

 Four of the eight players in the 1971 Candidates Tournament were Russian.
 One of them, Tigran Petrosian, was a former world champion who had beaten Spassky previously.

-Fisher didn’t lose a match until the final.
+Fischer didn’t lose a match until the final.
 It took a former chess champion to finally tally a win against him.
-Fisher still took him down 6 ½ wins to 2 ½.
+Fischer still took him down 6 ½ wins to 2 ½.

 To properly express how insane that number is, you have to consider that Magnus Carlsen, chess genius of the current era (and considered by many to be the best chess player of all time), has never managed to win more than 6 consecutive games against top competition without a draw or loss.
 He’s never even gotten halfway there.